trance1st/JSONP1.1-DEMO/Readme.md

 >  Solve the exercise described in JsonStreamsExercise.txt (use the class JsonStreamsExerciseSolution for solution)

->  There is an extra exercise in the sub-pacakge 'extra'.
+>  There is an extra exercise in the sub-package 'extra'.
 See file JsonStreamsMapExercise.txt

 ##### 6 - Process big JSON files